 Many vintage synths require a gate voltage of 9v or more to trigger their envelopes - early Roland gear such as the System 100 and SH-5 for example.
 Also some ARP, Oberheim and Sequential Circuits machines.
 A 5v gate used by many modern devices will not reliably trigger these synths or even trigger them at all.
 The GA-1 Gate Amplifier takes a 5v level gate signal and boosts it to 9, 12 or 15 volts depending on the power supply used.
 It can be powered by a standard multi-voltage 'wall wart' type DC power supply allowing you to select a suitable gate voltage output for your particular synthesizer, or a standard 9v negative tip polarity type (Boss PSA or similar).
 Due to the varying mains AC voltages around the world, and the many different plug types, I don't provide a psu as standard.
 They are easily sourced locally if you don't already have one.
 Contact me if you have difficulty finding one and I'll help.

 If you have a modern analogue sequencer that uses 5v level gate signals the GA-1 may be what you need to integrate your vintage synth.

 ABS case with rubber feet, standard 6.35mm (1/4") jacks.
 Mini jacks available on request.
+Led power indicator.
 Requires a DC power supply, 2.1mm negative tip (centre negative) NOT SUPPLIED.

 £22.95 plus shipping.
 Order info here